Heading to college is the most exciting time of your life—and so is decorating your new student dorm!

 If you’re living in a particularly dark dorm, some strategically placed mirrors can brighten up your space!

-When you have nineteen assignments due in the same week, the amount of papers in your room can become absurd.
+When you have nineteen assignments due in the same week, your room can get cluttered, fast!
 Create pigeonholes as a space-saver for your desk!

 Use paper trays and stack them above your printer.
 Designate each tray to a class and keep your assignments or study notes there.
 Your desk will be redeemed from the chaos of midterms!